-Webster Equity Partners, LLC (“Webster”) makes the following disclosures in accordance with Articles 6(1) and 7(2) of the Sustainable Finance Disclosure Regulation (EU/2019/2088) (the “SFDR”).
+Webster Equity Partners, LP (“Webster”) makes the following disclosures in accordance with Articles 6(1) and 7(2) of the Sustainable Finance Disclosure Regulation (EU/2019/2088) (the “SFDR”).

 Integration of sustainability risks